vpxanon/Hazard-Token-Grabber-V2/README.md

 ## <a id="config"></a>⚙ 〢 Config

-If you Want to change the config, open up [main.py](https://github.com/Rdimo/Hazard-Token-Grabber-V2/blob/master/main.py) and locate it at the top.
+If you want to change the config, open up [main.py](https://github.com/Rdimo/Hazard-Token-Grabber-V2/blob/master/main.py) and locate it at the top.
 There you can configure the following:

 ```py
 config = {